JacksonSabol/Responsive-Portfolio/README.md

 # Welcome!

-### The following project is part 2 of 2 for Assignment 2 of the UCB Full Stack Coding Bootcamp
+### The following project is simple portfolio page to play to showcase the use of media queries